 Montemurro played for Brunswick Juventus, Neuchatel Xamax and Potenza before a spell on the books of Treviso.
-His coaching career began at Brunswick Juventus and he was a youth coach in Australia for some time.
+His coaching career began at Brunswick Juventus.

 Montemurro then coached the first team at Sunshine George Cross before moving on to Coburg United, Port Moresby, Melbourne Victory Women, Melbourne City Women and Arsenal Women.

 Joe Montemurro's playing career

 Montemurro spent his youth career at Brunswick Juventus and made his first appearance in the National Soccer League for them at the age of 16.

 After his spell there, he moved to Swiss club Neuchatel Xamax.
 Spells at Potenza and Treviso in Serie C2 followed.

 He returned to Australia in 1996, playing in the Victorian State leagues and launching his coaching education.